KittenLord/summaries/rfc9110-HTTP-Semantics.md

 For a GET request, a valid bytes is satisfiable if it's either

 - an int-range with a first-pos < length
-- a fuxxix-range with a non-zero suffix-length
+- a suffix-range with a non-zero suffix-length

 Recipients MUST ancitipate potentially large decimal numerals